-Sets the password for all three access levels.
-The minimum number of digits for a password is 4.
-For changing a specific level of password the password required is the equivalent level or higher level.
+This feature sets the passcode for all three access levels.
+The minimum number of digits for a passcode is 4.
+For changing a specific level of passcode the passcode required is the equivalent level or higher level.

-The user is prompted to enter the access level for which the password needs to be changed.
+You are prompted to enter the access level for which the passcode needs to be changed.